cyclus/cyclus.github.com/source/cep/cep18.rst

 +++++++

 A Request encapsulates the information required to analyze commodity requests from facilities in a dynamic manner.
+A facility may have more than one Request associated with it at any given time step.

 1. A commodity